 Statue review announced

-Writing in the Sunday Telegraph, Boris Johnson said that the UK should “celebrate the people who we in this generation believe are worthy of memorial” by creating new statues, rather than removing older ones.
-On a point of agreement between the Prime Minister and some members of the protest group, he also argued that the issue of statues “is a total distraction from the matter at hand”.
+Writing in his June 2020 Sunday Telegraph article, Boris Johnson said that the UK should “celebrate the people who we in this generation believe are worthy of memorial” by creating new statues, rather than removing older ones.
+He went on to say that the issue of statues “is a total distraction from the matter at hand”.